15 Subtle Signs That You’re Actually Wealthy

 It’s easy to feel like you’re behind when your social media feeds are filled with friends taking lavish vacations and buying new cars.
-But you may be doing better financially than you realize — even if your wallet isn’t bulging.
+But your financial fitness may be better than you realize — even if your wallet isn’t bulging.

-Contrary to what many believe, being wealthy isn’t always signified by the stuff you have, the size of your home, or the label on your jeans.
+Contrary to how it may seem on the surface, being wealthy isn’t always signified by the stuff you have, the size of your home, or the label on your jeans.
 True financial freedom is harder to spot.

 Once you stop focusing on traditional markers of wealth, you begin to see how rich you really are.
 Here are a few signs that you’re well-off that you’re probably overlooking.